Persecution of Biharis in Bangladesh

-The Bihari Muslim minority in Bangladesh were subject to persecution during and after the 1971 Bangladesh Liberation War (called the Civil War in Pakistan), experiencing widespread discrimination.
-Biharis were ethnic Urdu-speakers and largely maintained a pro-Pakistani stance, supported the Pakistan Armed Forces and opposed the independence of Bangladesh and the Bengali language movement.
-Biharis faced reprisals from Mukti Bahini and militias and from 500,000 to 550,000 were killed.
+The Bihari minority in Bangladesh were subject to persecution during and after the Bangladesh War of Independence (a part of the Indo-Pakistani conflicts and the Cold War) (called the Civil War in Pakistan), experiencing widespread discrimination.
+They largely maintained a pro-Pakistani stance, supported the Pakistan Armed Forces and opposed the independence of Bangladesh and the Bengali language movement of the Bengali Muslims.
+Biharis faced reprisals from Mukti Bahini and Bengali militias resulting in an estimated death toll ranging from 100 to 1500.
+According to a white paper released by the Pakistani government, the Awami League killed 64,000 Biharis and West Pakistanis.
+Many Biharis were collaborators or accomplices in the Pakistan army's 1971 Bangladesh genocide which stoked reprisal killings and anti-Bihari sentiment.

-Bihari representatives claim a figure of 600,000 Biharis killed.
+Within the context of the conflict in Bangladesh, the term "Bihari" implies the migrants predominantly from the Indian state of Bihar and West Bengal, who headed for then East Pakistan, after the partition of India in 1947.
+Later on, all Urdu-speaking people, even the Punjabis, Pathans, Sindhi and Baloch from West Pakistan, who were posted to East Pakistan or settled in the Eastern Wing were labeled as Biharis by Bengalis.

+Bihari representatives claimed 500,000 Biharis were killed while the Pakistani government's "white paper" and the US Consul estimated 64,000 and 66,000 deaths (respectively).

-The Supreme Court of Bangladesh ruled Biharis eligible for Bangladesh citizenship in 1972, but about 500,000 chose repatriation to Pakistan.
-Some repatriation was implemented by the Red Cross over a number of years, but in 1978 the Pakistani government stripped Pakistanis remaining in Bangladesh of Pakistani citizenship.
+The Supreme Court of Bangladesh ruled Biharis eligible for Bangladesh citizenship in 1972.
+500 chose repatriation to Pakistan.
+Some repatriation was implemented by the Red Cross over a number of years, but, in 1978, the Pakistani government stripped Pakistanis remaining in Bangladesh of Pakistani citizenship.
 Researchers (such as Sumit Sen) maintain that the Pakistani government's denationalisation of the Biharis and reluctance to rehabilitate them in Pakistan are sufficient evidence of persecution to warrant refugee status.
-The Biharis have also faced institutionalised discrimination linked to their citizenship status, and many live in squalor in refugee camps.
+The Biharis have reportedly faced institutionalised discrimination linked to their citizenship status, and many live in squalor in refugee camps.

 History

 Partition violence

 Bihar (now a state in eastern India) was plagued by communal violence between Muslims and Hindus due to partition, along with the other former territories of British India.
-More than 30,000 Biharis were killed in October and November 1946, and it is estimated that up to one million migrated to East Pakistan.
-In the aftermath of the 1946 riot in Bihar, Jinnah said 'I never dreamt that in my lifetime I shall see Pakistan in being, but the tragedy of Bihar has brought it about'.
-The Muslim League organised the rehabilitation of the Bihari refugees in Sindh.
+More than 30,000 Bihari Muslims were killed in October and November 1946, and it is estimated that up to one million migrated to East Pakistan.
+The Muslim League organized the rehabilitation of the Bihari refugees in Sindh.
 The arrival of Bihari refugees in camps in Sindh and Bengal in 1946 paralleled the later movement of refugees in 1947.

-Sheikh Mujibur Rahman (then a student leader) toured affected villages in Bihar with his relief team, and was moved to ask Bihari refugees to move to East Bengal in 1947.

 Migration from Bihar

-The 1947 partition of India displaced between 12 and 18 million people; millions of Muslims migrated from India to Pakistan while millions of Hindus and Sikhs migrated from Pakistan to India.
+The 1947 partition of India displaced between 12 and 18 million people.
+Millions of Muslims migrated from India to Pakistan while millions of Hindus and Sikhs migrated from Pakistan to India.